martttizzle/Bamazon/README.md

 ![afterpurchasetable](https://user-images.githubusercontent.com/21042727/41106317-6fe954fa-6a35-11e8-9081-2e79db540b00.PNG)

-# Code walk-through of Manager
+# Code walk-through for Manager
 This is the walk-through of the Bamazon Manager mode.

 ### Database